 You will need to use a solution of baking soda and water to get rid of the copper that has built up on your car’s electrical system.
 Turn off the engine and wait for the problem to go away.

 There is a special battery terminal cleaning tool that is small, cheap, and easy to use.
 It comes in two parts that disconnect where you can use each side.
-The female side brushes away the big parts of of corrosion on the battery terminal and a male part you can use to clean the cable terminal.
+The female side brushes away the big parts of corrosion on the battery terminal and a male part you can use to clean the cable terminal.

 More Tips To Prevent Battery Terminal Corrosion

-The best clamps for connecting the battery to the wire are made of copper, as they are not liable to corrode by themselves; but, when the battery is exposed to sulfurous gases, and the current passing through them, they form a deposit of copper sulphate, which corrodes the terminals.
+The best clamps for connecting the battery to the wire are made of copper, as they are not liable to corrode by themselves; but, when the battery is exposed to sulfurous gases, and the current passing through them, they form a deposit of copper sulfate, which corrodes the terminals.

 Also, make sure your clamps are securely tightened.
 They cannot rotate by hand.
 That will make a secure connection that will not cause any problems in the future.
 Also copper is very pliable.
 It will morph very easily, so if you over tighten it you can easily rip the terminal rendering it useless.